Support / Junior / Replace the Side Brush Motor

 Place your new side brush motor in the open space, in line with the screw posts.

 Push down until the motor sits flat.
-Then reinstall all 3 screws.
-Feed the the motor’s wiring so it reaches over to Bob’s left side before replacing the mainboard.
+Then re-install all 3 screws.
+Make sure the motor’s wiring reaches over to Junior’s left side before replacing the mainboard.

-Align the holes in the mainboard with the 3 screw posts on Bob’s interior.
+Align the holes with the 3 screw posts on Junior’s interior.